Using WQL with the WMI Provider for Server Events

 The database, schema, and object, where appropriate, on which to register.

 The WMI Provider for Server Events uses a bottom-up, first-fit algorithm to produce the narrowest possible scope for the underlying EVENT NOTIFICATION.
 The algorithm tries to minimize internal activity on the server and network traffic between the instance of SQL Server and the WMI host process.
 The provider examines the event_type specified in the FROM clause and the conditions in the WHERE clause, and tries to register the underlying EVENT NOTIFICATION with the narrowest possible scope.
 If the provider cannot register at the narrowest scope, it tries to register at successively higher scopes until a registration finally succeeds.
 If it reaches the highest scope the server-level) and fails, it returns an error to the consumer.

-For example, if DatabaseName='AdventureWorks'is specified in the WHERE clause, the provider tries to register an event notification in the AdventureWorks database.
-If the AdventureWorks database exists and the calling client has the required permissions to create an event notification in AdventureWorks, the registration is successful.
+For example, if DatabaseName='AdventureWorks2008R2' is specified in the WHERE clause, the provider tries to register an event notification in the AdventureWorks2008R2 database.
+If the AdventureWorks2008R2 database exists and the calling client has the required permissions to create an event notification in AdventureWorks2008R2, the registration is successful.
 Otherwise, an attempt is made to register the event notification at the server level.
 The registration succeeds if the WMI client has the required permissions.
-However, under this scenario, events are not returned to the client until the AdventureWorks database has been created.
+However, under this scenario, events are not returned to the client until the AdventureWorks2008R2 database has been created.

 The where_condition can also act as a filter to additionally limit the query to a specific database, schema, or object.
 For example, consider the following WQL query: